jeremygilly/esp32_datalogger/README.md

 To use:

-#### Connect the wiring
+## Connect the wiring
-The one with 30 GPIOs: https://randomnerdtutorials.com/getting-started-with-esp32/
+The one with 30 GPIOs (pin out diagram): https://randomnerdtutorials.com/getting-started-with-esp32/

 **SD Card:**